pycoder49/musical-time-machine/README.md

 3) Different terminology between the program and official Spotify song titles:
    * \<song name> by \<song artist> could be \<song name> by <song artist 1, song artist 2> on Spotify, causing the program to skip
    * \<song name> by \<song artist> could be \<song name> (ft. \<song arist>) on Spotify, a mismatch in naming conventions

+Possible features:
+1) Allow the users to pick a genre
+2) Allow users to add a range of songs